unascribed/Partyflow/README.md

 - No automatic pruning of old transcodes that haven't been downloaded lately

 ## The ugly 😦
+(Assorted notes about things needing improvement)

 - If you're logged in as admin it's not possible to view a release/track as a normal user
-- Could probably use an API of some form? (code is being refactored to make this possible)
+- Halfway through a refactor to move business logic into *Api classes that also expose a JSON HTTP API
+- Halfway through a refactor to put all SQL queries in one place for ease of reference
-- Windows support currently broken due to usage of /dev/zero and some other stuff
+- Windows support is currently broken due to usage of /dev/zero and some other stuff
+- All the SQL queries need to be confirmed to be compatible with MariaDB; I've tested a major number but not quite all
+- Some stuff needs to get migrated to use Jetty APIs instead of pointlessly reimplementing it, like query strings
+- All the booleans under "formats" should get moved into the database and controlled from the admin UI

 # Running it
 If you're okay with it being unfinished as described above, here's what you need to do to run it: